-Due to abnormal pull of muscles, children with cerebral palsy often spend a lot of time in abnormal positions.
-These abnormal positions of the limbs and body should be avoided as much as possible, or the child can become deformed.
+Due to abnormal pull of muscles, children with cerebral palsy often spend a lot of time in positions that can cause further disability.
 For example.

-Whenever possible the child should be in positions that prevent rather than cause these problems.
+Whenever possible the child should be in positions that prevent rather than increase disability.
 Whatever the child is doing (lying, sitting, crawling, standing) try to encourage positions so that: